danasilver/giphy-messages/README.md

 We distribute an app since it's the easiest way to make sure we can find *giphy.py*.
 AppleScript doesn't have the support to make and parse web requests.

-The app is build using [Platypus](http://www.sveinbjorn.org/platypus) with the profile *Giphy Messages.platypus*.
-You'll need to change the paths to reference your own installation to build locally.

 The dmg is generated with [create-dmg](https://github.com/andreyvit/create-dmg).
-Follow the installation instructions there then run `sh dmg.sh` to create *Giphy Messages.dmg*.
+Follow the installation instructions there then run `./dmg.sh` to create *Giphy Messages.dmg*.

 The multi-resolution *dmg-background.tiff* for the background of the dmg is